AKHughes1994/polkat/polkat/README.md

 ##### To Do List

 1. Add ionospheric corrections.
 The ionosphere can have RM values up to ~ 5 rad/m^2 which corresponds to ~30 degrees at the bottom of L-band.
 Do not use polkat for UHF until we figure out the ionospheric corrections.
-2. Investigate Peeling routines for bright polarized sources (Fraser is leading this).
+2. Investigate full self calibration polarisation routines.